Kamanasish-Debnath/WACQT-Quantum-Simulator-using-Master-Equation/README.md

 Under construction- <br>
 a) iSWAP entangling gate <br>
-b) Taking an open QASM file as an input rather than entering the quantum circuit manually.
+b) Taking an open QASM file as the input rather than entering the quantum circuit manually.